-If you have selected a Streaming connection as your primary profile, the LAN interface will run a Streaming connection until you stop it or disconnect the interface.
+If you have selected and started a Streaming connection as your primary profile, the LAN interface will be running a Streaming connection until you stop it or disconnect the interface.
 However, if you select one or more secondary profiles, you can set up your traffic flow filter so that it will only use the Streaming profile for certain types of traffic.

-There are several predefined profiles: Standard, Streaming 64 kbps and Streaming 128 kbps.
+There are several predefined profiles: Standard, Streaming 8 kbps, Streaming 16 kbps, Streaming 32 kbps, Streaming 64 kbps, Streaming 128 kbps and Streaming 256 kbps (only SAILOR 500 FleetBroadband).
 Additionally, you can define your own custom profiles.

-For further information on profiles and traffic flow filters, see To use profiles on page 107 and To use traffic flow filters on page 110.
+For further information on profiles and traffic flow filters, see To use profiles on page 171 and To use traffic flow filters on page 176.